marckassay/PowerBolt/README.md

 ### Create

 First step is to scaffold files from a custom [Plaster](https://github.com/PowerShell/Plaster) template.
 For information on templates (plaster manifests) [Creating a Plaster Manifest](https://github.com/PowerShell/Plaster/blob/master/docs/en-US/about_Plaster_CreatingAManifest.help.md).
-Using Flow, the [`New-Script`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/New-Script.md) command guides you after choosing a template for its first parameter followed with dynamic contraints for its remaining arity.
+Using Flow, the [`New-Script`](https://github.com/marckassay/MK.PowerShell.Flow/blob/0.0.1/docs/New-Script.md) command guides you after choosing a template for its first parameter followed with dynamic constraints for its remaining arity.

 For an example, the following: